FelixPetriconi/future_proposal/proposal.md

     });
 ~~~

 We propose that its type should be `future<int, int>`.
-Extending `futures` to have the ability to carry multiple types has a great convenience due to how `then` is used.
+Extending `future`s with the ability to carry multiple types has a great convenience due to how `then` is used.
 To create a multi-valued future, one can use `when_all` or return a `std::tuple` object in a continuation.

 What should the type be of `answer` above?
 We propose that instead of using the `void` keyword as a special case, we instead use `future<>` to represent a future that carries no values.
-This again has a great harmony with how continuation functions are defined.
+This has a great harmony with how continuation functions are specified.

 ## Simplifying Future Creation